ansys/actions/doc/source/migrations/doc_changelog_setup.rst

 ------------------

-These commands are helpful for creating changelog fragment files manually, as well as building your ``CHANGELOG.md`` file with the fragments in ``doc/changelog.d``.
+These commands are helpful for creating changelog fragment files manually, as well as building your ``CHANGELOG.md`` file with the fragments in the ``doc/changelog.d`` directory.

 Create a changelog file manually:

 .. code:: bash

-    towncrier create -c "Added a feature!"
-1.added.md
+    towncrier create -c "Added a feature" 1.added.md

 .. note::

-    "Added a feature!" adds the content of the file named 1.added.md.
+    "Added a feature" adds the content of the file named ``1.added.md``.
-    The number one in "1.added.md" is the pull request number and "added" is a subsection under the released version.
-For example, ``CHANGELOG.md`` would look like this if the preceding ``.md`` file only existed in changelog.d:
+    The number one in the "1.added.md" file is the pull request number, and "added" is a subsection under the released version.
+For example, ``CHANGELOG.md`` would look like this if the preceding MD file only existed in the ``changelog.d`` directory:

     .. code:: md